OSHA’s First Step Towards A Federal Heat Standard

 Studies show that heat is the number one cause of weather-related events in the workplace.

-Excessive heat also has effect on the workplace as it leads to lower production and worker errors due to dehydration and heat-related impairment.
+Excessive heat also affects the workplace, leading to reduced production and worker errors due to dehydration and heat-related impairment.

-Studies have indicated that worker productivity declines 4 percent for every degree above 80℉.
+Studies have indicated that worker productivity declines 4% for every degree above 80℉.

-• additional employers costs from hiring & training of new employees.
+• Additional employer costs from hiring & training new employees

-The Atlantic Council's Adrienne Arsht-Rockefeller Foundation Resilience Center estimates economic loss due to heat to total to at least $100 billion annually.
+The Atlantic Council's Adrienne Arsht-Rockefeller Foundation Resilience Center estimates the annual economic loss from heat to be more than $100 billion.

 Large impacts such as this are likely to double by 2030 and quintuple by 2040 based on projections of continued heat intensification from climate change.